Never Shout Never: 2017–2018: Cancelled studio albums and break-up

-2020-2022: Unborn Spark, initial retirement and return
+2020–2023, 2025: Unborn Spark, retirement

-On April 29, 2020, Drew tweeted a video announcing a solo acoustic album titled Unborn Spark, due for release on May 13, his son's 1st birthday.
+On April 29, 2020, Drew announced a solo acoustic album titled Unborn Spark, due for release on May 13, his son's 1st birthday.
 However, on May 5, he announced that he needed a little more time for mixing and artwork to be completed.
 On May 17, he announced that the album would be released on June 12.
 On June 8, the first single, "Time to Change", was released.
-With it came the announcement that it would be released as a Never Shout Never album, per the official Never Shout Never Twitter account's first tweet since May 2017.
+With it came the announcement that it would be released as a Never Shout Never album.

-In early 2021, Drew began posting tweets and Instagram stories concerning a new project he was working on, stating he was playing everything himself.
-These posts have since either been deleted or disappeared after 24 hours, and it is unclear if this is or was intended to be either a Never Shout Never project or a solo project.
-Drew released a single titled "Easy Swagger" in October 2021.
+Never Shout Never returned in late 2021, releasing a new single titled "Easy Swagger" in October.
 On March 8, 2022, Drew announced his retirement from music, putting an end to the band.
-In additional, Drew confirmed on Twitter that Never Shout Never was finished.
+In addition, Drew confirmed on Twitter that Never Shout Never was finished.
 However, on December 24, 2022, he announced that Never Shout Never would be returning the following year and also announced a release of a new album.
+On November 25, 2023, Drew announced via Twitter his second retirement from music, to pursue a new career in professional painting.
+He also released the final mixes of his intended album, Advent of Violet Soul on the same day.
+Never Shout Never was originally set to perform at When We Were Young in October 2025.
+However, on September 11, Drew announced that he would not be performing at the festival due to a mouth infection.